No items found.

 2.3 Superhost status

 You need a 4.8+ overall rating (among other criteria) to qualify as a Superhost.
-Superhost status unlocks a trust badge, better search placement, and priority support.
+Superhost status earns a trust badge, better search placement, and priority support.
 Airbnb reports that Superhosts earn roughly 60% more revenue per available night than non-Superhosts.

 2.4 Pricing power